Ernu-Catalina/TMPS-LABS/Lab 0/REPORT.md

-### **Report: Implementing Two SOLID Principles in Python**
+### Implementation Report: Two SOLID Principles in Python

 **Author**: Ernu Catalina FAF-223

 ### **Objectives:**
-The goal of this lab is to implement two principles from the SOLID framework in a simple project.
-For this exercise, we will focus on the **Single Responsibility Principle (SRP)** and the **Open/Closed Principle (OCP)**.
-By doing so, we will gain practical experience in structuring classes that adhere to these principles and understand the benefits of doing so.
+The aim of this lab is to implement two principles from the SOLID framework in a simple project.
+I focused on the **Single Responsibility Principle (SRP)** and the **Open/Closed Principle (OCP)** to get hands-on experience in structuring classes according to these principles and to demonstrate the benefits.

 ### **Implemented SOLID Principles**

 #### **1. Single Responsibility Principle (SRP)**
-The **Single Responsibility Principle (SRP)** says that a class should have only one responsibility, meaning it should have only one reason to change.
-A class that adheres to SRP should focus on a single task and delegate other concerns (such as logging, UI updates, etc.) to other classes.
+The Single Responsibility Principle (SRP) says that a class should have only one reason to change.
+For example, a class should only handle one responsibility, while other responsibilities, like logging or UI updates, should be managed by other classes.

-For our example, we have two classes: one for managing the `User` data and another class for handling logging.
-The `User` class is only responsible for user-related tasks, and the `Logger` class manages the logging, adhering to SRP.
+In my project, I used two classes: one for handling user data and another for managing logs.
+The `User` class focuses only on user-related tasks, while the `Logger` class is responsible for logging.

 ```python
 class User: